 - Adjust the Contract

 The contrast of your TV set can influence your power consumption rate.
 With a reduced brightness and contrast, your energy consumption will reduce drastically.

 Generally, Smart TVs are efficient when it comes to power consumption, unlike the older TV models.
-The overall best when it comes to power saving is LED TVs, followed by LCD TVs.
+LED TVs, followed by LCD TVs, is the best for power saving.
 A Plasma TV consumes more energy than all other TVs.
 In addition, larger TVs consume more watts and Amperage.